waveclaw/puppet-facter_cacheable/README.md

 ## Usage

 This module accepts no customization.
+The `facter\_cache()` call takes options for:
+ * the value to cache
+ * a time-to-live(ttl)
-The facter\_cache call takes options for only the value to cache, the time-to-live(ttl) and an optional format to store the cache in.
+ * an optional location to store the cache in.

-If the directories containing the cache files do not exist, the module will _not_ create them.
-That is left to the discretion of the end user.
+If the directories containing the cache files do not exist, the module will attempt to create them.

 To cache a value use `cache`:
 ```